 For the compliance test, a server interworking profile Avaya-SM was created for Session Manager.
 Shown below are the General and the Advanced tabs of the Avaya-SM server interworking profile.
 The parameters in all other tabs may retain default settings.

 The General tab:

 Note that T.38 Support is disabled by default as shown in the preceding screenshot.
-This default setting is proper for Earthlink since T.38 Fax is not supported.
 This setting should be enabled if T.38 faxing is to be supported for the SIP Trunking service.

 The Advanced tab: